TOUR GUIDE FLEDGLINGS: THE ART WE SEE, THE PLACES WE PLAY

 The end goal is for children to realise they can influence how cities and towns are designed, and can expect more of the places they spend time.

-Workshops are available nationally to groups.
+Fledglings workshops are available nationally to groups.

 Open workshops for individuals to book are in the pipeline.